 Staying hydrated is one of the most basic ways to ensure proper digestion of food and elimination of toxins through the GI tract.

 Water encourages both proper motility of bowel movements and softens stool, to guard against constipation.
 And flushing out all those toxins from your body reduces water retention, which helps to eliminate bloating.

 Kidney stones are a pain, literally.
 Luckily, lemon water can help keep them at bay.
-Lemons contain citric acid and potassium.
+Lemons contain citric acid and potassium6.
 Both of which are critical for preventing kidney stones.